-I am a full-time single mother of three children.
-I have been divorced for five years now.
-Until now, I really haven’t met somebody that I could give my all to.
+I am a full-time single mother of three children who’s been divorced for five years.
+Until now, I really hadn’t met anybody I could give my all to.
 Then, I met a guy who is also a full-time single parent with three kids.
 Our boys are on the same team and are best friends.
 We became close friends.
 Then we ended up as chaperones on a weekend field trip and realized there was more potential to our relationship than friendship.

-When we returned, we talked or saw each other for the next 15 days.
-Then suddenly, he went cold and distant.
-I’m sure he is worried about getting hurt.
-I have tried to reassure him that there are no expectations, that we don’t have to be headed to a destination, that we should just enjoy this for what it is.
-What else can I do to help him over this hurdle, calm his fears and see where this goes?
+When we returned, we talked or saw each other over the next 15 days.
+Then suddenly, he became distant and it seemed like he was getting cold feet.
+I’m sure he’s worried about getting hurt.
+I’ve tried to reassure him that there are no expectations, that we don’t have to be headed to a destination, that we should just enjoy this for what it is.
+What else can I do to help him over this hurdle, calm his fears, and see where this goes?

-He is very special and deserves all of the love that God has meant for him and I hope it’s me that he lets in.
-But if not and it’s somebody else, I just want to help him open up again.
-(Who am I kidding, I want this to work more than anything else in my life).
+He is very special and deserves all of the love that God has meant for him, and I hope it’s me he lets in.
+If not and it’s somebody else, I just want to help him open up again.
+(Who am I kidding, I want this to work more than anything else in my life.)

 Thanks for your help.

-Ultimately, there isn’t a lot you can do to make him open up except not to put on heavy pressure, to be honest, understanding and consistent.
-Since it sounds like he’s afraid of getting hurt, assuring him that you are not going anywhere may help, but here is the tricky part: Love and attachment hurt.
-Even if the two of you are together for the rest of time, one of you is likely going to die before the other and it will hurt.
+Ultimately, there isn’t a lot you can do to make him open up except not put heavy pressure on him.
+Be honest, understanding, and consistent.
+Since it sounds like he’s afraid of getting hurt, assuring him that you are not going anywhere may help, but here’s the tricky part: Getting cold feet in a relationship is often a protective impulse because love and attachment can hurt.
+Even if the two of you ended up together for the rest of time, one of you is likely going to die before the other and it will hurt.

-My sense is that your own fear of loss is what was causing you to focus on healing him and helping him to “get it” instead of yourself.
+My sense is that your own fear of loss is what was causing you to focus on healing him.
 I share this so you can practice self-observation and become aware of how your own past may come into play here.
 With that awareness, you can see when you are being self-sacrificing and how that could sabotage you along the way.

 As for this man—he does indeed sound like a gem and like your lifestyles are perfectly matched.
-I suggest you say (or write) to him something to the effect of, “I just want to let you know that I really enjoy the time we spend together and the closeness that we have developed.
-I am guessing you are scared and honestly, I’m scared too.
+I suggest you say (or write) to him something to the effect of, “I just want to let you know that I really enjoy the time we spend together and the closeness that we’ve developed.
+I’m guessing you are scared, and honestly, I’m scared too.
 But I would rather be scared with you, than scared without you.
 We can take this at any pace you are comfortable with, but one thing life has taught me is to recognize a good thing when I see it, and thus, you know where to find me when you’re ready.”
 Then, I’d just carry on with your life and let him make the next move.